dart-lang/stream_transform/README.md

 Collects values from a source stream until a `trigger` stream fires and the collected values are emitted.

+# combineLatest

+Combine the most recent event from two streams through a callback and emit the result.

 # debounce, debounceBuffer

 Prevents a source stream from emitting too frequently by dropping or collecting